 The conservation programs intern plays a vital role at INHF by writing grants that provide funding for land conservation and other INHF projects.
 The conservation programs intern is also crucial to INHF’s water monitoring program.

 The primary task of the conservation programs intern is to write grant proposals to fund land protection.
-They will also focus on programmatic research and outreach for INHF’s trail, grant and volunteer programs.
-The conservation programs intern works in Salesforce to track grants and volunteer events.
-He or she may also write posts for the INHF blog, visit INHF properties and provide other general program support.
+They may also write posts for the INHF blog, visit INHF properties, and provide other general program support.
 In addition to these duties, we encourage candidates to create a personal project they can share with staff at the end of their internship.
 This internship introduces interns to many leading members of Iowa's conservation community.

-This position is full time in the summer, beginning in May and ending in August.
-This is a paid position at a rate of $11/hour.
+This position is full-time with flexible hours up to 40 hours/week, beginning in May and ending in August.
+This is a paid position at a rate of $15/hour.

-Applications are due March 26, 2019.
-Mail or email your application to the address below.
-Feel free to call or email in advance if you have questions.
+Feel free to call or email in advance if you have any questions.